ethanblomquist/Thinkpad-Upgrades/README.md

 </p>
 <img src=https://i.imgur.com/xwOAEEm.jpg/>
 <p>
-Aftet starting the computer, the screen below should appear.
+After starting the computer, the screen below should appear.
 You can now use the arrow keys and choose which OS to boot to.
 </p>
 <img src=https://i.imgur.com/EIFVFAM.jpg/>

-<h2>Project Compplete!</h2>
+<h2>Project Complete!</h2>
 <p>
-We have now successfully gone from a computer missing components to a clean useable laptop with a long battery.
+We have now successfully gone from a computer missing components to a clean usable laptop with a long battery.
 We also were able to dual-boot both WIndows and Linux.
 I hope this tutorial was helpful, if you have any questions or suggestions on how I can improve this guide, please feel free to contact me at: efblomquist@gmail.com
 </p>